Brew Guide

 Choose A Brew Method

-Pour Over Try the classic pour-over method if you want the real essence of coffee.
+Try the classic pour-over method if you want the real essence of coffee.
 Smooth and rich.
 Begin with two tablespoons of freshly ground coffee.
 Heat water to 200 degrees.
 Fill the pour-over brewer about half full of water and stir gently to make sure the grounds are immersed in water.
 Allow the coffee to bloom for 30 seconds before adding more water to complete the pour over.

 French Press